falkecarlsen/gwent-vanilla/docs/milestone_2.md

 When M2 is complete, we have a vertical slice.

 ## Features
-The following is the features are planned for this milestone.
+The following is a list of features planned for this milestone:

 - A server managing a single game of Vanilla Gwent
 - minimal CLI client